MARTIMM/raku-mongodb-driver/README.md

 * [O] find_one().
 Performs a query and returns a single document.
     * [x] %criteria (Search criteria)
     * [x] %projection (Field selection)
-* [ ] getIndexStats().
+* [-] getIndexStats().
 Renders a human-readable view of the data collected by indexStats which reflects B-tree utilization.
+The function/command can be run only on a mongod instance that uses the --enableExperimentalIndexStatsCmd option.
 * [O] get_indexes().
 Returns an array of documents that describe the existing indexes on a collection.
 * [ ] getShardDistribution().
 For collections in sharded clusters, db.collection.getShardDistribution() reports data of chunk distribution.